Here at Birmingham Hippodrome, we take your privacy seriously. We promise to respect any personal data you share with us, and keep it safe.

 - to ensure we know how you prefer to be contacted

 - to protect against fraud or unlawful activity

-- from time to time, to undertake customer research to help us understand how we can improve our services or information
+- from time to time, to undertake customer research and analysis to help us understand how we can improve our services or information

 - to promote the theatre and its activities (e.g. imagery, quotes from social media etc)

 - from time to time, to make recommendations to you about other relevant cultural activities by approved partner organisations (NB: these organisations would not be in possession of your data, and the recommendations would only ever be supplementary to other Hippodrome information, for example, by way of a P.S. or a ticket offer on an email update, or within a newsletter sent by the Hippodrome)

 - for suppliers, to pay invoices or to contact you about supplying further services to us

 - for job/volunteer applicants, to process your application